 While you may not want to add debt to your organization during this challenging time, the most important thing to do is to return to something resembling normal operating levels as quickly as possible.
 This is one of the best ways to ensure the long-term viability of your business.

-Even if employees have to work remotely in a fast-food dining room to have power and access to the Internet, they need a way to contact key customers and suppliers.
+Even if employees have to work remotely in a fast-food dining room to have power and access to the Internet, they need a way to contact key clients and suppliers.
 These loans can help you re-establish operations, purchase inventory, start cleanup efforts, rent a temporary space, and get back online quickly.

 The U.S. government provides a variety of assistance options, from crisis counseling services like the Crisis Counseling and Assistance and Training Program (CCP), to tax relief for businesses struggling after a recent natural disaster.
 Ask to receive expedited refunds, or even delay your tax filings—This is especially important if your pertinent physical records were destroyed by water, fire, smoke or mud.